khumnath/ndate/README.md

-# ndate
+# nepdate-cli

-`ndate` is a simple command-line program built using the `bikram` library to convert dates between Bikram Sambat (Nepali calendar) and Gregorian dates.
+`nepdate-cli` is a simple command-line program built using the `bikram` library to convert dates between Bikram Sambat (Nepali calendar) and Gregorian dates.

 ## Features